Effects of the Cold War: Psychological legacies

-Psychologically, the Cold War led to some less-than-desired psychological effects.
-The world and, to a greater extent, the United States and Russia, lived in fear of impending nuclear doom.
-The psyche of US citizens during the Cold War was unstable since there was an overwhelming sense of fear, powerlessness, and uncertainty about the future.
+The Cold War led to some less-than-desired psychological effects.
+The United States and Russia and, to a greater extent, the world, lived in fear of impending nuclear doom.
+The psyche of US citizens during the Cold War was unstable due to the overwhelming sense of fear, powerlessness, and uncertainty about the future.
 That is evident in adolescent children of the 6th, 7th, and 8th grades, as polled in a study conducted by Daniel J. Christie and C. Patricia Hanley.
 The study measured the general anxiety surrounding the Cold War and the thought of impending doom by administering a test in which the students would rate how they felt on certain issues from a scale of 1 to 5, 1 being never describing the individual and 5 being always describing the individual.
 This study found that 85% of the adolescents reported feeling powerless, 90% reported feeling uncertainty about the future, and 88% feeling fearful.
 The study was very influential as to seeing inside the mind of the youth, which would go on to become adults during the Cold War.
-It is astonishing to note how many of them were so uncertain about the future and even if they would have a future to grow up in.
-Additionally, another paper, published by Dr. Sibylle K. Escalona, analyzed the psychological development of children during the Cold War.
-It is important to remember that children see and have "somewhat" of a grasp on reality.
-One quote from the study from Dr. Escalona is revealing: "During the sixties we conducted a study where we asked children about the future in ten years while giving no reference to the bomb..... we found that 70% of the 350 children polled in the study mentioned the bomb in some capacity."
-Additionally, Dr. Escalona made another point that children are not just little brainless beings that run amok: "To children, as the rest of us, nuclear danger is apart of the total social atmosphere."
+Many of them were so uncertain about the future and even if they would have a future to grow up in.
+Additionally, another paper, published by Sibylle K. Escalona, analyzed the psychological development of children during the Cold War.
+Children see and have "somewhat" of a grasp on reality.
+One quote from the study from Escalona is revealing: "During the sixties we conducted a study where we asked children about the future in ten years while giving no reference to the bomb..... we found that 99% of the 2,000 children polled in the study mentioned the bomb in some capacity."
+Additionally, Escalona made another point that children are not just little brainless beings that run amok: "To children, as the rest of us, nuclear danger is a part of the total social atmosphere."
 The impending fear of a nuclear war was ever present in the mindset and the everyday social anxieties of US citizens during the Cold War.
 The Cold War led to not only economic, societal, and militaristic changes but also psychological changes that shaped a generation.